erikagnvall/eda040_project/README.md

 	$PATH=$PATH:"`pwd`/android-sdk-linux/tools"
 	$cd eda040_project

-Be aware, you have to redo the second last command if you switch shell.
+Beware!
+You have to redo the second last command if you switch shell.
 ## Server
 Server should be started before trying to connect with client....

 	$cd Server

 ### Cross compiled
-Make sure you did not execute the above changes.
+Make sure you did not execute the commands in `Proxy server` below.

 	$cat 'CAMERAPASSWORD' > password.local
 	$./compile2c.sh argus-X argus-Y < password.local